Quiz on Nervous System of Anatomy and Physiology: Test Your Knowledge and Understanding

 Central Nervous System (CNS)

 The brain is the control center of the nervous system, responsible for processing sensory information, generating thoughts, and controlling behavior.
-But it is protected by the skull and consists of several regions, including the cerebrum, cerebellum, and brainstem.
+Even so, it is protected by the skull and consists of several regions, including the cerebrum, cerebellum, and brainstem.
 The cerebrum handles higher functions such as memory, reasoning, and voluntary movement, while the cerebellum coordinates balance and posture.
 The brainstem regulates essential functions like breathing and heart rate.

 Peripheral Nervous System (PNS)

 The PNS is further categorized into the somatic nervous system and the autonomic nervous system.
-The somatic system controls voluntary actions, such as moving your arm or blinking, through motor neurons.
+And the somatic system controls voluntary actions, such as moving your arm or blinking, through motor neurons.
 The autonomic system regulates involuntary functions like digestion, heart rate, and respiratory rate.
 It is divided into two branches: the sympathetic nervous system, which prepares the body for "fight or flight" responses, and the parasympathetic nervous system, which promotes "rest and digest" activities.

 Physiology of the Nervous System